Science shows that we improve creativity in later years. How do you fancy picking up that paintbrush again?

-So this year, two older candidates made the cut for the four-strong shortlist – painter Hurvin Anderson, 52, and leading black female artist Lubaina Himid, 62.
-The winner, who will join the ranks of celebrated artists such as Tracey Emin, Damien Hirst and Grayson Perry, will be announced in December.
+Since that lift, notably, two older candidates made the cut for the four-strong shortlist in the first year – painter Hurvin Anderson, 52, and leading black female artist Lubaina Himid, 62.
+Thrillingly, it was Himid who eventually took the prize.
+She joins the ranks of celebrated artists such as Tracey Emin, Damien Hirst and Grayson Perry.
+In 2018 46-year-old Charlotte Prodger won the coveted prize – it’s clear the Turner is open for oldies!

-The recognition that creativity isn’t restricted to bright young things is no doubt welcome (if perhaps not unexpected) news to the many people over 50 who are regularly wielding their paintbrush or taking part, either for pleasure or profit, in a whole range of other artistic endeavours.
+The recognition that creativity isn’t restricted to bright young things is no doubt welcome news to the many people over 50 who are regularly wielding their paintbrush or taking part, either for pleasure or profit, in a whole range of other artistic endeavours.

 Indeed, there is scientific research to suggest that creativity, rather than declining in later life, can often get stronger.
 Studies have shown, for example, that changes in the brain as we age make us more open to disparate ideas and more able to make connections between them – a combination which naturally leads to more creativity.